exasol/exasol-testcontainers/doc/design.md

 ### Purging
 `dsn~purging~1`

-ETC purge the database.

-It deletes all database objects, users, and roles.
+`ExasolContainer` purges the database when reuse is enabled.
+It deletes all database objects such as users, roles and connections.

-Until now, BucketFS is not jet purged.

 Covers: